goatshriek/stumpless/docs/roadmap.md

    compatible with the `syslog.h` values if their backing `int` values match.
    Because function signatures will change, this will be done in a major release.
- * [DEPRECATE] **Stream target constructor using `int` instead of `Facility`** Enumerations are preferred for working with these set values in C++, and this function was inadvertently left in the library during development.
- * [REMOVE] **Options and default facility from all target constructors** These are typically boilerplate, and if needed can be set with subsequent calls.
-This will allow for less verbose code in most use cases.

 ## 2.1.0
  * [ADD] **journald logging target**